suvita-public/surveycto-exotel-call-metadata/README.md

 ## Limitations

-- **Android only.** Web forms block direct Exotel API calls due to browser CORS policy.
+- **Mobile only.** Web forms block direct Exotel API calls due to browser CORS policy.
 The plug-in will not work on SurveyCTO web forms.
 - **Indian phone numbers and Exotel India.** The plug-in hits `api.exotel.in`.
 If you use Exotel's Southeast Asia or other regional endpoints, update the URL in `script.js`.
 - **Credentials in form parameters.** API credentials are passed as appearance parameters.
 For production use, consider SurveyCTO server-managed parameters to avoid credentials appearing in the XLSForm file itself.
 - **No automatic trigger.** The enumerator must manually press the button.
 The plug-in does not auto-fetch on field load.